supchyan/sai2-colored-edition/README.md

 If you already have license, or know, how to _receive it_, sai's activation is the same as on other patches.</br></br>

-So, to change theme, just launch `Yum2Tools.exe` and select theme, you want to install, then wait 'till the process end.</br>
+So, to change theme, just launch `yum-toolkit.exe` and select theme, you want to install, then wait 'till the process end.</br>
 Close the toolkit and launch brand new colored `sai2.exe`.</br></br>

 _P.S.
 After theme installation, directory will meet `sai2.old` file, which is backup version of the **original theme**,</br>